6. Exploring advanced features#

 Should use bkg learner?
 If disabled then reset tree immediately.

-We are working on a more user friendly API for preprocessing, this example just show how one can do that using MOA filters from here
+We are working on a more user friendly API for preprocessing, this example just shows how one can do that using MOA filters from CapyMOA.

 • Here we use NormalisationFilter filter from MOA to normalize instances in an online fashion.

-• MOA filters syntax wraps the whole stream, so we are always composing commands like `Filter(Stream,
+• MOA filter syntax wraps the whole stream, so we are always composing commands like FilteredStream.

-• We obtain the MOA CLI from the rbf_100k stream, since it can be mapped to a MOA stream, it is possible to obtain that.
-Comment out the print statements if you would like to inspect the actual creation strings (perhaps to copy and paste that into MOA?)
+• We obtain the MOA CLI from the rbf_100k stream.
+Since it can be mapped to a MOA stream, it is possible to obtain it.
+Comment out the print statements below if you would like to inspect the actual creation strings (and perhaps try to copy and paste that into MOA).

 [4]: